thomasbelliott/516-1/README.md

 test of vocabulary size.
 They used the COCA list of top 5000 words, a list of pseudo-words, and a binary search algorithm (similar to the one implemented in Small Project A).

+**Splitting a text.** In a 591B class, students developed programs that will read in a single file containing multiple texts, and then split the texts into separate files.

+**Working with tagged texts.** In a 591B class, students developed programs that process a corpus of tagged texts to obtain normalized rates of occurrence of linguistic feature for each text.
+This file then could be opened in Excel, SPSS or R for further statistical analyses.

 ## Study Guides

 ### Oral Exam